VanshikaLud04/llm-cost-guard/README.md

-# 🛡️ LLM Cost Guard
+# 🛡️ LLM-Cost-Guard

-> Production-style cost-aware middleware for LLM APIs — OpenAI, Anthropic Claude, and Groq
+> Cost-control middleware for LLM APIs that prevents runaway API spend using real-time burn rate monitoring and kill-switch enforcement.

 LLM APIs can cause uncontrolled cost spikes in production.
-LLM-Cost-Guard is a middleware layer that monitors spend in real time, enforces per-user budgets, and kills runaway requests before they cost you money.
+LLM-Cost-Guard is a middleware layer that monitors spend in real time, enforces budgets, and blocks runaway requests before tokens are consumed — across OpenAI, Anthropic, and Groq through a single unified interface.

+> Designed to simulate production constraints like cost ceilings, failure handling, and provider fallback under load.

+Unlike traditional rate limiting, LLM cost control must account for token-based pricing and dynamic output sizes — making pre-call enforcement critical.

 ---